Slavery and Human Trafficking Statement | Scottish Leather Group

 Introduction

-Slavery and human trafficking remains a hidden blight on our global society.
-We all have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.
-We are committed to preventing modern slavery in our supply chains, Colleagues are expected to report concerns and our leadership team are expected to act upon them.
+We are committed to preventing modern slavery in our supply chains.
+Colleagues are expected to report concerns, and our leadership team is expected to act upon them.
 We are not aware of any instances of modern slavery in our supply chain.

 Organisation's Structure

-Scottish Leather Group Limited, and its subsidiary operating company Scottish Leather Group Operations Limited is a manufacturer of sustainable, luxury leather, and includes the brands Bridge of Weir Leather and Muirhead.
-The group has its head office and manufacturing operations in the UK.
-The group has an annual turnover in excess of £100M.
+Scottish Leather Group Limited, and its subsidiary operating company Scottish Leather Group Operations Limited, is a manufacturer of sustainable, luxury leather and includes the brands Bridge of Weir Leather and Muirhead.

 Our Business Policy

-We have zero tolerance for slavery and human trafficking, and this is reflected in our Anti-Slavery and Human Trafficking Policy.
 We expect all contractors and those in our supply chain to comply with our values.
-All deparment leaders are responsible for compliance in their respective areas of responsibility and for their supplier relationships.
+All department leaders are responsible for compliance in their respective areas of responsibility and for their supplier relationships.

 Due Diligence